kudashevs/fact-checker/README.md

 ### Requirements

-We are going to cover only two cases from the requirements:
+We are going to cover only few cases from the requirements:

+* should fetch a fact about cats
+* should assess the fact’s truthfulness and give a score
-* should log incorrect interactions with public API
+* should log incorrect interactions with the public API
-* when a received JSON is unexpected (business requirement):
+* when a received JSON is unexpected (a business requirement):
   - notify ‘CTO’ about the problem via email
   - notify ‘programmers’ about the problem via email
   - notify ‘programmers’ about the problem via slack